-- Continuous Random Number Generator test: The continuous random number generator test is performed on all RNGs supported by the module.
-For each RNG, an initial value is generated and stored upon power up.
+- Continuous Random Number Generator test: The continuous random number generator test is performed on all RNGs supported by the module. - For each RNG, an initial value is generated and stored upon power up.
 This value is not used for anything other than to initialize comparison data.
 A successive call to any one of the RNGs generates a new set of data, which is compared to the comparison data.
-If a match is detected, this test fails; otherwise the new data is stored as the comparison data and returned to the caller. - 19.
-The IPCryptR MACE enters an error state if the Cryptographic Algorithm Test, Continuous Random Number Generator Test, or RNG KAT fails.
-This error state may be exited by powering the module off then on. - 20.
-The IPCryptR MACE enters an error state if the Firmware Integrity test or Firmware Load test fails.
-As soon as an error indicator is output via the status interface, the module transitions from the error state to a state that only allows new firmware to be loaded. - 21.
-The IPCryptR MACE outputs an error indicator by turning the Alarm LED output red whenever an error state is entered due to a failed self-test.
-If all power up self-tests pass, the Alarm LED output will be clear. - 22.
-The IPCryptR MACE does not perform any cryptographic functions while in an error state.
+If a match is detected, this test fails; otherwise the new data is stored as the comparison data and returned to the caller. - Bypass test: All data shall be passed into the bypass validation functionality which will determine if it meets the requirements for bypass (matching IP addresses, etc).
+If the data does not match a ""data bypass rule", it is either thrown out or encrypted (if an "encrypt" rule is satisfied). - 20.
+The ASTRO PDEG MACE enters an error state if the Cryptographic Algorithm Test, Continuous Random Number Generator Test, or RNG KAT fails.
+This error state may be exited by powering the module off then on. - 21.
+The ASTRO PDEG MACE enters an error state if the Firmware Integrity test or Firmware Load test fails.
+As soon as an error indicator is output via the status interface, the module transitions from the error state to a state that only allows new firmware to be loaded. - 22.
+The ASTRO PDEG MACE outputs an error indicator by turning the Alarm LED output red whenever an error state is entered due to a failed self-test.
+If all power up self-tests pass, the Alarm LED output will be clear. - 23.
+The ASTRO PDEG MACE does not perform any cryptographic functions while in an error state. - 24.
+The ASTRO PDEG turns on the "Tx Clear" LED when a rule allowing bypass data exists.